 - Applying the valuation multiple to the key statistic of the asset being valued, controlling for any differences between asset and the peer group that might affect the multiple.

 These are just an overview of the methods for your quick understanding.
-It is recommended to consult a professional valuation expert for valuing a business.
+If you want to know more about business valuation and why it is so important for your business, you can check out the quick guide on business valuation.
+If you want to know the current market value of your company or seeking to buy/sell or raise funds for your business, It is recommended to consult a professional valuation expert for valuing a business.